 The highlights of this season include a jump-in with the London Philharmonic Orchestra and Vladimir Jurowski at the Royal Festival Hall, debuts at the Enescu Festival with the Academic State Symphony Orchestra of Russia „Evgeny Sveltanov“ and conductor Vladimir Jurowski, two debut concerts with the Bamberg Symphony Orchestra and conductor Jakub Hrusa in Schweinfurt/Germany, return invitations with Meininger Hofkapelle with conductor Philippe Bach and with Romanian orchestras, as well as solo recitals in Austria, Germany and Ireland or with singers Matthew Rose and Gabriela Istoc.

 Described as a 'special talent' (International Piano Magazine, with 'musical grace and fluency' (Gramophone), Alexandra has performed with the London Philharmonic Orchestra, the Academic State Symphony Orchestra of Russia „Evgeny Svetlanov“, the Montreal Chamber Orchestra, Vienna Chamber Orchestra, Haydn Orchestra Bozen, Gävle Symphony Orchestra, Kymi Sinfonietta, Meininger Hofkapelle, etc and has worked with conductors such as Vladimir Jurowski, Leo McFall, Philippe Bach, Pablo Gonzalez, Gerard Korsten, Christian Badea, Hansjörg Schellenberger, etc.

-Alexandra has performed in venues such as the Vienna Musikverein and Konzerthaus (both in recital and concerto appearences), Carnegie Hall, Bridgewater Hall, Romanian Atheneum or Wigmore Hall, where she has performed four hands with her mentor, Elisabeth Leonskaja, at the 70th birthday-concert of the acclaimed pianist.
+Alexandra has performed in venues such as the Royal Festival Hall Vienna Musikverein and Konzerthaus (both in recital and concerto appearences), Carnegie Hall, Bridgewater Hall, Romanian Atheneum or Wigmore Hall, where she has performed four hands with her mentor, Elisabeth Leonskaja, at the 70th birthday-concert of the acclaimed pianist.

 Alexandra has been invited to festivals such as the Ravinia, Dvorak, Brighton or Ryedale festival, her concerts being live broadcast by the BBC Radio 3, Radio France, ORF or live online streamed.